genome-spy/genome-spy/docs/grammar/transform/stack.md

 # Stack

-The `stack` transform computes a stacked layout.
+The `"stack"` transform computes a stacked layout.
 Stacked bar plots and [sequence logos](https://www.wikiwand.com/en/Sequence_logo) are some of its applications.

 ## Parameters